huybk213/MQTT_OverEthernet/readme.txt

 @note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.

+@note The STM32F7xx devices can reach a maximum clock frequency of 216MHz but as this application uses SDRAM,
+      the system clock is limited to 200MHz.
+Indeed proper functioning of the SDRAM is only guaranteed at a maximum system clock frequency of 200MHz.

 For more details about this application, refer to UM1713 "STM32Cube interfacing with LwIP and applications"